 Once you sit down in the office and start creating drawings and designs for the PV project, you will realize you might have missed some spots on the site.
 That’s the time you will revisit your video documentation and find the answer.

 This tip has personally helped me avoid a lot of mistakes in the designing stage of a solar PV project.
-Just by reviewing the videos, it will remind you of the things that are to be considered on your PV plant design.
+Just reviewing the videos will remind you of the things that are to be considered in your PV plant design.
 From roof skylights, AC units, or even the type of roofing materials, these are the things easily ignored when you don’t do video recording.

 Another tip alongside this is to record your voice while taking videos, explaining what the particular video is all about.
 This is very effective especially when you are recording inside the electrical room where the point of connection is.
 In your video, make sure you are explaining helpful details with regards to installing the solar PV plant.